Wali-dev/Wali-dev/README.md

-## Hii there,👋 👨‍💻
+## Hii there,👋

-### Coder / Founder
-My name is Cornell, an Electronics Engineering student from New Delhi and I code.
+My name is Wali, an Electronics & Communicatioon Engineering student currently based on New Delhi and I code.

 ![Coder / Founder ](https://github.com/Wali-dev/Wali-dev/blob/main/cover.png)